-University: Catholic Univer sity in Ružomberok
+rsity in Ružomberok

-Faculty: Faculty of Education on
+Faculty: Faculty of Educati on

-Course code: KCH/Ch- BD107A/22 J J J J
+Course code: KCH/Ch- BD107A/22 Course title: Physical Chemistry

-Form of instruction: Lect Recommended study ran hours per semester: 26 / 13 / 39
+Form of instruction: Lec Recommended study ran hours per semester: 26 / 13 / 39

 Credits: 6 Working load: 150 hours

-Recommended semester/tr imester: 4.
+Recommended semester/tr rimester: 4.

 Level of study: I.

-Prerequisities: KCH/Ch-BI D104A/22
+Prerequisities: KCH/Ch-Bl D104A/22

-which it is possible to obtain obtain at least 30 points from of all protocols is mandato external form of study, there the course: will be written examinations on exercises from each topic, for each of n a maximum of 5 points.
-To participate in the exam, it is necessary to n the examinations.
-Participation in laboratory exercises and submission ry.
-At the final oral exam, the student can get max.
-60 points.
-In the will be a written examination (max.
-40 points) before the oral exam.
-The ed on the total number of points obtained from the examinations and
+- the course: will be written examinations on exercises from each topic, for each of in a maximum of 5 points.
+At the final oral exam, the student can get

-Learning outcomes of the course:

-The aim is to provide students with a theoretical basis for understanding chemical phenomena and processes as well as to develop the student's logical and abstract thinking.
-Students are able to theoretically describe chemical phenomena and deduce relevant conclusions based on this knowledge.
-The aim of the laboratory exercise is to teach students to implement the basic methodologies of physical-chemical measurements, and to practically apply the acquired theoretical knowledge and perform the necessary physico-chemical calculations.
+this knowledge.
+The aim of methodologies of physical-o knowledge and perform the ibe chemical phenomena and deduce relevant conclusions based on of the laboratory exercise is to teach students to implement the basic chemical measurements, and to practically apply the acquired theoretical e necessary physico-chemical calculations.

-Course contents:

-- 1. Ideal gas.
-Equation of state of an ideal gas. - 2.
-Van der Waals equation of state of real gas.
-Critical state of gas.
-Theorem of corresponding states of real gases. - 3.
-Chemical thermodynamics.
-I. law of thermodynamics.
-Enthalpy.
-Heat capacity. - 4.
+of real gases.
+3. Chemical thermodynami 4.
 Adiabatic process.
-Thermochemistry, Kirchhoff's equations. - 5.
-Second law of thermodynamics, Entropy. - 6.
-Gibbs and Helmholtz function.
-Clausius and Clapeyron's equation - 7.
+Therm 5.
+Second law of thermodyn 6.
+Gibbs and Helmholtz fur 7.
 Gibbs phase law.
-Fugacity and activity.
-Raoult and Henry's law - 8.
+Fugacit 8.
 Chemical equilibria.
-Van't Hoff's isobara.
-The third law of thermodynamics - 9.
+Van 9.
 Chemical kinetics.
-Rate of chemical reaction.
-Gulberg-Waage law.
-Molecularity and order of reaction.
-Kinetic equations of first, second and third order reactions.
-Methods for determining the order of reaction.

-10. Kinetics of reversible, simultaneous (parallel and sequential).
-Dependence of rate constant on temperature, Arhenian equation, kinetic theories.
-Catalytic and autocatalytic reactions.
-Michaelis-Menten kinetics.

-11. Electrochemistry.
-Electrolysis and Faraday's laws.
-Galvanic cells.
-Electromotive voltage.
-Electrode and standard potential.
-Nernst's equation.
+Rate reaction.
+Kinetic equations order of reaction.
+10. Kinetics of reversible, s temperature, Arhenian equa Menten kinetics. of state of real gas.
+Critical state of gas.
+Theorem of corresponding states cs.
+I. law of thermodynamics.
+Enthalpy.
+Heat capacity. nochemistry, Kirchhoff's equations.